Stuck in the Plaza with nothing to do, Hiccup struggles to obey, to his detriment.

 He did everything he could think up and when he ran out of ideas he became desperate.
 There had to be something he hadn’t tried yet.
 Gobber wanted him outside the forge—sitting on his stool inside was the only place Hiccup was allowed to go—and Hiccup’s frustration led him to try whining.

 “There’s nothing to do, Gobber.”

 Gobber never looked up from hammering.
 “I’m sure you can occupy yourself, lad.
 There’s always something.”

 “I’ve practiced my runes and figuring and done all the reading I can.
 Dad won’t let me bring anything outside to study, because they’re the family and Chief’s records, and they can’t get destroyed.
 I can't go in the forge with you and nobody’s around anymore.”
 He was desperate, and Gobber was his last hope.
 “There has to be a job or an errand or a message I can run.
 Please, Gobber, don’t you need help?”

 Gobber raised his eyebrow.
 “How are you supposed to help me if you can’t come in?”

 “I can fetch you something to eat.
 You’re hungry, right?”

 Gobber inspected the axe.
 “Aye, my stomach’s feeling hollow.
 Get me a loaf of the good oat bread from the bakery, then.
-Here’s a silver for the purchase.”
+Here’s coin for the purchase.”

-Hiccup took the money and walked slowly across the plaza, savoring the errand.
+Hiccup took the money—a whole silver—and walked slowly across the plaza, savoring the errand.
 He entered the building and waited to be noticed; startling the baker might result in burns.
 The baker turned toward him.
 “Ah, Hiccup.
 How are you, lad?”

 “I’m fine, Mr. Iverson.
 How are you?”